 These folds can also lead to increased fluid retention, especially in their legs which can make walking painful and difficult.

-If you are going to own one of these dogs, you will need to spend a good amount of time making sure that their skin is clean and they are properly bathed on a weekly basis.
+If you are going to own one of these dogs, you will need to spend a good amount of time making sure that their skin is clean and they are properly bathed every week.